Skip to main content

 EOSDIS provides resources to help users directly access subsets of data stored on the cloud, using the Open-source Project for a Network Data Access Protocol (OPeNDAP) software.
 OPeNDAP allows users to explore and download only those parts of the data in which they are interested, using the tools with which they are comfortable.

-EOSDIS has also developed webinar tutorials for working in the cloud for Earth scientists.
+EOSDIS has also developed webinars for working in the cloud for Earth scientists.
 Tools available for researchers to access cloud data are explained in more detail in the article EOSDIS Data in the Cloud: User Requirements.

 More Information